wpilibsuite/frc-docs/source/docs/software/hardware-apis/misc/addressable-leds.rst

          :linenos:
          :lineno-start: 7

-.. note:: The roboRIO only supports only 1 ``AddressableLED`` object.
-As WS2812B LEDs are connected in series, you can drive several strips connected in series from from ``AddressableLED`` object.

 ## Controlling Sections of an LED Strip

 The roboRIO can only control a single addressable LED output at a time, but there are often multiple physical LED strips daisy-chained around a robot, or a single flexible LED strip wrapped around structures on a robot.
 Individual sections can be accessed in Java using ``AddressableLEDBufferView``.
 Buffer views behave like subsections of the larger buffer, and can be accessed using indices in the typical [0, length) range.
 They can also be reversed, to allow for parallel serpentine sections to be animated in the same physical orientation (i.e. both sections would animate "forward" in the same direction, even if the strips are physically tip-to-tail).